clykins90/photo_report/README.md

   - Identifies common materials across the inspection
   - Generates prioritized repair recommendations
   - Extracts relevant tags for the entire report
-- **Temporary Photo Handling**: Photos are processed immediately and not stored long-term
+- **Photo Handling**: Photos are stored securely with multiple optimized versions:
-- **Multiple Image Versions**: System creates three optimized versions of each uploaded image:
   - Original: Preserves all original data and quality for archiving and detailed viewing
   - Optimized: Resized (1200px width) and compressed version for web display and PDF reports
   - Thumbnail: Small square version (300x300px) for galleries, previews, and listings
+- **PDF Generation**:
-- **PDF Generation**: Beautiful, customizable PDF reports with embedded photos and table of contents
+  - Creates professional, branded reports with company logo and colors
+  - Automatically organizes photos with analysis in a structured format
+  - Uses standard system fonts with a configurable font mapping system
+  - Supports customizable layouts for different report types
 - **Client Access**: Shareable links for clients to view reports without requiring an account
 - **Multi-step Report Creation**: Intuitive form with steps for basic info, photos, damages, and review
 - **Dashboard**: View and manage all your reports in one place